munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code grow-array (2 before, 2 after)

-This macro wraps a little syntactic sugar around a function call to `reallocate()` where the real work happens.
+This macro wraps a little syntactic sugar around a function call to `reallocate()`, where the real work happens.
 The macro itself takes care of getting the size of the array's element type and casting the resulting `void*` back to a pointer of the right type.